estnltk/estnltk/README.md

 ### Source

-The source of the package development can be found at branch [devel\_1.6\_split](https://github.com/estnltk/estnltk/tree/devel_1.6_split/estnltk).
+The development source of the package can be found at branch [devel\_1.6\_split/estnltk](https://github.com/estnltk/estnltk/tree/devel_1.6_split/estnltk).
 The main repository is https://github.com/estnltk/estnltk

 Development [changelog.](https://github.com/estnltk/estnltk/blob/devel_1.6_split/estnltk/CHANGELOG.md)

-## `estnltk-neural`
+## `estnltk_neural`

-Tools in `estnltk-neural` require installation of deep learning frameworks (`tensorflow`, `pytorch`), and are demanding for computational resources; they also rely on large models (which need to be downloaded separately).
+Tools in `estnltk_neural` require installation of deep learning frameworks (`tensorflow`, `pytorch`), and are demanding for computational resources; they also rely on large models which need to be downloaded separately.

-Instructions for installing the neural package can be found [here](https://github.com/estnltk/estnltk/blob/devel_1.6_split/estnltk_neural/README.md).
+Instructions for installing the package can be found [here](https://github.com/estnltk/estnltk/blob/devel_1.6_split/estnltk_neural/README.md).

 ## Citation